mafifafm/pxt-microbit/docs/test/courses/csintro/arrays/activity.md

 Now, we need a way to access one word at a time from this array of words.

-* We can use the **'show string'** block from the Basic Toolbox drawer and the **'on screen up'** event handler from the Input Toolbox drawer (this is a dropdown menu choice of the **'on shake'** block) to tell the micro:bit to display a word when we tilt the micro:bit up.
+* We can use the **'show string'** block from the Basic Toolbox drawer and the **'on screen up'** event handler from the Input Toolbox drawer (this is a dropdown menu choice of the **'on shake'** block) to tell the Ragga to display a word when we tilt the Ragga up.

 For this version, we'll display the words one at a time in the order they were first placed into the array.